 The Aquedoctan stone bridge in the mid 1930’s.
-The bridge was built of granite obtained from the John Swenson Granite quarry in Concord.
+The bridge was built in 1932 of granite obtained from the John Swenson Granite quarry in Concord.
 The granite was installed by Joseph Comolli, a Concord granite contractor.
 Note the Victorian street lighting.
 The steel bridge to the Endicott Rock monument seen here was gone by 1938.

 The Aquedoctan stone bridge in the 1940’s.
 In this old linen postcard the Uncle Sam mailboat is passing underneath the bridge.